AIMLab-UBC/MIDL2020/README.md

 ```

 ### Slide-level: train and test
-We train Random Forests using six-fold cross validation on the results of six patch-level test set.
+We train Random Forests using 6-fold cross validation on the results of six patch-level test set.

 After changing the path to the six patch-level results in the `slide_level.py`, simply run `python3 slide_level.py` and it will output the slide-level results as well as save the trained model.

+### Our results
+We include our patch-level and slide-level results in `./results/`.

 # Datasets and Detailed Results
 The epithelial ovarian carcinoma whole-slide pathology images used in this study are available from the [corresponding author](mailto:ali.bashashati@ubc.ca) upon reasonable request.